FleekHQ/fleek-docs/docs/internet-computer-hosting/site-deployment.md

 - `image` public docker image, default to node:slim
 - `command` no command is executed by default
 - `baseDir` build command is executed in this directory, root directory is used by default
-- `publicDir` this directory is uploaded to Dfinity, `baseDir` is used by default
+- `publicDir` this directory is uploaded to the Internet Computer, `baseDir` is used by default
 - `environment` key/value object of environment variables

 If you use `baseDir = /frontend` and `publicDir = /dist`, published path is `/frontend/dist`.
 If you need to publish directory above or next to your `baseDir`, you can use relative path `publicDir = ../../dist`.